Let’s face it; well-secured dog fences allow pets the freedom to experience the outdoors and stay healthy while keeping them and your family safe.

 With your dog’s behavior in mind, choosing which fence is best for you can be more accessible.
 But there are still a ton of options to choose from.

-Let’s break them down to give you a better idea of which fence is the right choice for you and your furry friend.
+Let’s break them down to understand better which fence is the right choice for you and your furry friend.

 - Wooden Fence – This fence is made of whole, tall slat boards.
 They are typically 6 feet tall and provide a good amount of privacy.
 They can be expensive and require maintenance to avoid rotting.
 Some dogs may also be able to chew through them.